AJDStudios/Resume/README.txt

           - Most features added with the mindset "what would you see on a shop website"?
           - Built with the potential for growth and easy-implementation of new features.

-Reflections from the project
+Reflections from the project (2022)
     - I originally went into this with the mindset "I'll see what I can do".
 This was fine and I practiced a lot, but after I put the design I wanted on paper and pursued that design, not knowing how to do much of it.
     I can safely say this will always be the approach going forward "Have an idea, make that work", not build an idea on what I know works.
     - Now that I'm on the seventh iteration of this (1 - Html/css only, 2/3 -with javascript, 4 - game dev style through python, 5/6- flask and now 7- React.)
 I do not regret making any of these iterations, in fact I'm proud that I managed to make each design work.
-    - I started with a mobile first mindset that I lost track of that somewhere in the React transition.
+    - I started with a mobile first mindset but I lost track of that somewhere in the React transition.
 I can certainly say mobile-first using media-queries to add complexity is a more sensible approach, but "don't get it right, get it written" took over.
 I have a decision now, rebuild the CSS with mobile-first in mind, or refine what I have.
     - The next project will follow a mobile-first mindset, however.
     - I've been slow.
 That makes me a little self-conscious, but I have to keep in mind that I'm working full-time as well, and I have to switch between mindsets for both jobs.
     - Mostly, I'm glad I dropped only a couple of planned features (which I can always re-add) I didn't shy away from the unknown, and I gained more from that, than anything else.